gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 chopping.
 Wordlessly, the trio slipped back into the forest and continued on their way.

-They slept in turns that night, and were moving again before dawn.
+They slept in turns that night.
+Piaerre snored, but only faintly.
+"What's his story?"
+Erileine asked when Razi woke her to stand watch.

+The bookster propped himself up one elbow.  "*La*, he does not get on with his father.
+And even less well with his father's new wife," he added with a sigh.
+"So he spends as little time with them as he can, which means he spends most of his time on the street.
+As I once did," he added, stretching out on his back with a sigh.

+"Oh."
+Erileine digested that for a moment.
+"Razi?"

+"Mm?"

+"Do you ever miss your home?"

+She felt rather than saw him turn his head to study her.
+"Yes," he said after a long pause.
+"But it has changed a great deal since I first left it, and so have I."

+He got them moving again before dawn.
 Mountain streams quieted their thirst, but the early berries they stripped off the bushes weren't enough to ease the ache in Erileine's stomach or the throbbing in her head.
 She grit her teeth and told herself that she wouldn't complain until Piaerre did.

 An hour after sunrise, as they neared Starboard Town, Razi raised his hand.  "*La*, do you smell?"
 Erileine sniffed the air.
 Pine smoke,